 IRS Payments Postponed

-The IRS recently released Notice 2020-17 to assist taxpayers affected by the current pandemic.
-One step they are taking is to postpone tax payments up to $1 million dollars for individuals and C corporations that are due on April 15, 2020.
+The IRS recently released Notice 2020-66 to assist taxpayers affected by the current pandemic.
+This includes postponing tax payments up to $1 million dollars that are due on April 15, 2020.
 Now, if applicable, you can make payments on or prior to July 15, 2020 without penalties or interest fees.
 This allows individuals, trusts, estates, corporations, and other non-corporate tax filers to request more time.

 We want you to know that this postponement is only for payments.
 You are, as of right now, required to file your return or request an extension by April 15.
 If you haven’t filed, you may be subject to the penalties and interest that would be postponed otherwise.
 This notice and postponement of payments is only for federal tax returns.
 Updates related to North Carolina taxes are outlined below.